 at least one carbon monoxide detector to be installed within all properties with a gas supply and interlinked to smoke alarms and heat detectors

 13.3 Specified types of sealed long-life battery alarms or mains-wired alarms are permitted, with a maximum lifespan of 10 years.
 These new standards will bring all existing homes up to the standard for fire and smoke alarms required in new build homes.
-The standards will be introduced through an amendment to the Tolerable Standard and came into force in February 2019.
-Landlords and homeowners now have 2 years (until February 2021) to meet the new standard.
-Compliance will be monitored via returns to the Scottish Housing Regulator.
+The standards will be introduced through an amendment to the Tolerable Standard and came into force in February 2019...

 The Association has completed this work as part of a full programme and will now include maintenance of these in our cyclical maintenance programme.